motasimalazzam/task_master/README.md

 ### Main Activity

- This is the home page and it conains tasks and each task has an image depends on the user choise from the spinner.
+This is the home page and it contains tasks and each task has an image depends on the user's choice from the spinner.
+Also, the user can delete the task by click on the delete.

 ![home page1](screenshots/homepage-lab-29.jpg)